pldn/LDWizard/CONTRIBUTING.md

 4. Visit <http://localhost:4000> in a web browser.

-### Publish a new version

-The following command publishes a new version of the LD Wizard Core:
+5. Publish a new version of the LDWizard core via the following command.

 ```sh
 yarn build && yarn publish
 ```

+### Write documentation

+Writing documentation follows the same process as writing code.
+Always accompany your code with good documentation for other developers.